MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmADApplication.md

 ```

 ### -DisplayName
-New Display name for the application.
+Specifies the new display name for the application.

 ```yaml
 Type: String